Fields Avenue (Angeles City)

-Fields Avenue is the name of a major street running through Balibago area of Angeles City in the Philippines.
+Fields Avenue is a major street running through Balibago area of Angeles City in the Philippines.
 It is the center of the red light district and the bar scene of the biggest entertainment district of the Philippines.

 The name derives from the common military practice of naming roads adjacent to airfields as "Field" Street or "Field avenue".
 Originally the name referred to the Clark Air Base and was "Clark Field Avenue".
 The name evolved to become Fields Avenue.

 History

 Philippines was an American colony from 1898 to 1946.
 Bars on Fields Avenue catering to the single American defense personnel, who worked in the adjacent Clark Air Base, first emerged in 1940.
 During 1940s and 50s there were only 3 such bars just outside the main gate of the airbase, By early 1960s, the Fields Avenue developed as a street lined with several bars.
-From November 1955 to April 1975 America fought Vietnam war, as the number of American troops in this war grew, more and more forces were deployed at Clark airbase or routed through it.
-This led to a proliferation of bars, live bands and prostitution, the latter mostly by young Filipina women, most of them either teenagers or 18–25 years old.
+From November 1955 to April 1975 America fought Vietnam War, as the number of American troops in this war grew, more and more forces were deployed at Clark airbase or routed through it.
+This led to a proliferation of bars, live bands and prostitution, the latter mostly by young Filipina women, most of them either teenagers or 18–55 years old.
 By the 1970s, there were more than 150 bars and prostitution joints along Fields Avenue.
 This led to a mushrooming of related ancillary industries in the vicinity, namely music bands, hotels, doctors, hairdressers and money exchange / transfer services.
 In its heyday, Fields Avenue provided direct or direct employment to nearly 20,000 Filipinos including plumbers, electricians and security guards.
 In the 1980s, though the American presence remained steady, the bars and prostitution shops continued to proliferate.
 Many bars and prostitution dens were owned by Americans as well as local politicians, thus leading to a nexus between the locals, politicians and American military and ex military personnel.